 Cost control is an ongoing process that requires thoughtful planning, regular monitoring, and the use of efficient tools.
 From budgeting to real-time expense tracking, businesses can implement several strategies to optimize their costs.

-With tools like Fyle, businesses gain better visibility into their spending, ensuring they remain agile and financially healthy in an ever-changing market.
+With tools like Sage Expense Management, businesses gain better visibility into their spending, ensuring they remain agile and financially healthy in an ever-changing market.